Habitat and Communities: Marine Reserves and Marine Protected Areas

 Hypothetical example of a marine protected area, a marine reserve, and a no-take marine reserve.
 Regulations in brackets are examples only, though a no-take marine area means no fishing is allowed.

 Why is the Council interested in marine reserves?

-The Council’s stated interest, to date, in marine reserves is related to problems in the groundfish fishery.
-Due to fishing, ocean conditions, low stock productivity and other causes, some groundfish stocks have declined to lower than desired levels.
-Widow rockfish, darkblotched rockfish, yelloweye rockfish, canary rockfish, bocaccio, lingcod, Pacific ocean perch, and cowcod are currently thought to be overfished.
-Stock rebuilding plans for these species have either been developed or are in progress.
+The Council’s interest in marine reserves began due to issues in the groundfish fishery.
+For many reasons, certain groundfish stocks have declined to lower than desired levels.
+Darkblotched rockfish, yelloweye rockfish, canary rockfish, bocaccio, Pacific ocean perch, and cowcod are currently designated as overfished.
+Rebuilding plans for these species are in progress.

-Marine reserves provide an alternative means of controlling fishing mortality.
-For example, the Council has recommended marine reserve areas to protect cowcod off southern California.
+Marine reserves provide one tool to control fishing mortality.
+For example, a Cowcod Conservation Area protect cowcod off southern California.
 In this case, marine reserves were used to eliminate groundfish harvests in areas with high cowcod bycatch rates.